miklevin/MikeLev.in/_posts/2025-03-26-fastlite-todo-app.md

 that looks like `(tasks, Task)` as a plugin.
 But I do have it running side-by-side with a similar competitors app, sharing the same Sqlite database file but in different tables.
 And that makes all the difference.

-### The Result: Simplified CRUD Plugin Architecture

-CRUD plugins are now easy to add to Pipulate with no strings attached.

 ---